Review: D-Day Museum, Arromanches

 The coast of Normandy can be unforgiving to the unprepared.

 Hmmm, not easy!
 I spent most of my teens & twenties sailing the Atlantic coast of France and those waters are tricky with a capital T!
 The tidal range is enormous.
-The Spring tide last Monday (6th) at Arromanches was 6 metres (almost 20ft)¹, and with all that water rushing out of the English Channel and then rushing back 6 hrs later, you can imagine what the currents are like – even inshore in the Baie de la Seine it can be as high as 3-5 knots.
+A normal Spring tide at Arromanches would be 6 metres (almost 20ft)**, and with all that water rushing out of the English Channel and then rushing back 6 hours later, you can imagine what the currents are like – even inshore in the Baie de la Seine it can be as high as 3-5 knots.
 Then add weather; high winds, rough seas, wind against tide.
 The coast of Normandy can be unforgiving to the unprepared.

-So, the plan starts with breakwaters, to afford ships large and small some protection and sheltered water.
+So, the plan started with breakwaters, to afford ships large and small some protection and sheltered water.
 The allies decided to build breakwaters with floating ‘Bombardons’, scuttled ships and concrete ‘Phoenix’ caissons.

 Bombardons were 200 ft concrete & steel tubes with a x-section in the shape of a cross.
 Three blades of the 2,000 ton Bombardon were below the water so the fourth made it look like a floating wall.
 They were strung together with fifty foot gaps between them and anchored to the bottom.
 Twenty-four bombardons would make up a mile of breakwater – and that was their function, to flatten out the wave movement.
 Bombardons and scuttled blockships were allocated to all the D-Day beaches.
 The breakwaters of the two Mulberry harbours at Arromanches (Gold) and Saint Laurent-sur-Mer (Omaha) were made up of blockships and Phoenix caissons scuttled 2 kilometres offshore.